SEN Teacher | September 2025

 Full-time, 5 days per week

-Are you a confident, compassionate SEN Teacher looking for a new challenge this summer?
+Are you a confident, compassionate SEN Teacher looking for a new challenge?
 If so, we want to hear from you.

-Teach Plus are currently working with a large primary school located in the Hounslow area who are seeking a SEN Teacher to join them from April 2025 to work in their MLD Centre, made up of four small classes.
+Teach Plus are currently working with a primary school located in the Streatham area who are seeking a SEN Teacher to join them from September 2025.

 As a SEN Teacher, you will be required to: